-Arjun Jayadev is Associate Professor of Economics at the University of Massachusetts Boston and a faculty member at Azim Premji University.
+Jayadev is Associate Professor of Economics at Azim Premji University and at the University of Massachusetts Boston.
 He works on issues of Macroeconomics, Finance and Distribution.
 His research has appeared in several leading journals as well as in popular outlets.
 He is also a consultant to the Institute for New Economic Thinking where he is deputy director of the Political Economy of Distribution Program and helps oversee the partnership between Azim Premji University and INET.

 By this expert